Is Lexington Kentucky Safe? An Honest Local Take

 Time of day matters.
 Daytime crime patterns are different from nighttime patterns.
 The downtown bar district at 2 a.m. has a different profile than the same area at noon on a Tuesday.

 Most cities are mostly safe most of the time for most people.
-That is the honest aggregate truth.
+That is the honest truth.
 Lexington is no exception.
 The relevant question is not "is this city safe" but "what should I pay attention to as I figure out where to live and how to live here."

 What the data actually shows for Lexington

-I run the Lexington crime map on this site, which pulls incident data from CrimeoMeter and refreshes monthly.
+I built the Lexington crime map on this site, which pulls incident data from CrimeoMeter and refreshes monthly.
 The most recent pull showed roughly 494 reported incidents across the city in a 30-day window.
 Property crime (theft, burglary, vandalism) made up the majority, which tracks with patterns in most mid-sized American cities.

 On the FBI Uniform Crime Reporting data, Lexington's overall crime rate sits roughly in line with other Kentucky cities of similar size and is broadly comparable to peer mid-sized Southern cities like Knoxville and Chattanooga.
 It runs lower than Louisville on a per-capita basis (Louisville is larger and denser).
 It runs higher than rural Kentucky towns, which is true of essentially any urban area.